theo-armour/2021/demo-reel/README.md

 ## Issues

 * Many older projects still call for http instead https and therefor will not load
-* Many older projects are based on earlier versions but call for the dev version and there for crsh
+* Many older projects are based on earlier versions but call for the dev of Three.js version and therefore crash

 ## Links of Interest